Generating Career Ideas

 • If you are considering an academic post-graduate route, approach tutors, current students on the Masters courses you are considering, and DPhils in your Department for advice.

-The destinations for our students on graduation are many and varied, and we encourage all our students to explore and to think beyond the obvious when consider their next steps.
+We encourage all our students to explore and to think beyond the obvious when consider their next steps.

-There is no need to limit your thinking to the sectors on our website or the individual roles that carry the title ‘graduate jobs’.
+Furthermore, there is no need to limit your thinking to the sectors on our website or the individual roles that carry the title ‘graduate jobs’.
 Every year a substantial number of our graduates take roles in other sectors, such as ‘logistics & transport’religion’, ‘sports & tourism’ or choose to work freelance or start their own ventures.
 In addition, the team of Careers Advisers are asked about a wide variety of quite different roles and fields, including: climbing instructor; conference production; design; fashion; fine art conservation; property development; stand-up comedian, unformed forces and – occasionally – even working as a Careers Adviser!

 Luck favours the prepared mind